enotvtapke/partial-evaluator/README.md

 Flowchart partial evaluator written in Flowchart.
 Partial evaluator is self applicable and is used to generate compiler generator using third Futamura projection.
 Compiler generator generates compilers written in Flowchart based on interpreters written in Flowchart.
 As an example a compiler for Turing machine language is generated using its interpreter.

+Implementation based on the book [Partial Evaluation and Automatic Program Generation](https://studwww.itu.dk/~sestoft/pebook/jonesgomardsestoft-a4.pdf).

+There is no parser for Flowchart language, all Flowchart programs should be described in DSL.
+There is also no pretty printer for Flowchart.

 ### Locations of key code:

 * Flowcahrt AST: [src/Flowchart/AST.hs](src/Flowchart/AST.hs).